Anomalous Surface Conductivity of Weyl Semimetals

-Written as above, $\sa$ has a similar form as $\sn$ in Eq.~(\ref{sigmaarc}), except that the density of states on the FA is replaced by an effective density of states on the surface due to the bulk and $2\hbar/t_\perp$ plays the role of lifetime in lieu of $\tau_\mk$.
+Written as above, $\sa$ resembles the Drude conductivity of a 2D metal, similar to $\sn$ in Eq.~(\ref{sigmaarc}), except that the DOS on the FA is replaced by an effective DOS on the surface due to the bulk and $\tilde\tau=2\hbar/t_\perp$ plays the role of lifetime in lieu of $\tau_\mk$.

 The appearance of a new effective lifetime can be traced to the fact that $\textrm{Im}G^R\neq0$ when $E\in BC$ even when $1/\tau_\mk=0$.
 In fact, one can write Eq.~(\ref{gbc}) as

 in the region $|E+\mu|>E_{\mk -}$.
 This resembles an interacting Green's function where $Z_\mk(E)$ is the quasiparticle residue and $\tilde\tau_{\mk}(E)$ is the effective lifetime.
 At a Weyl node at $E=0$, we find $\tilde\tau_\mk(0) = \hbar/4t_\perp$ which shows up as the scattering time in the anomalous contribution upto pre-factors.
-More generally, Eq.~(\ref{selfen}) implies that the surface of a 3D WSM behaves intrinsically like an interacting 2D system for off-shell electrons, which is most pronounced near the Weyl nodes.
-Any process that involves such states is, therefore, expected to inherit a correlated behavior arising from an intrinsic scattering of the surface with the bulk states.
+Thus, the bulk states effectively induce an interacting 2D fluid on the surface near the Weyl nodes, leading to the additional anomalous contribution $\sa$ on the surface.